sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 A logical thought might be: let's test all the paths in the state machine.
 While this looks like a good objective, the number of paths will probably be too high.
-Take a state machine that has a loop, i.e., a transition from state X to Y and a transition from state Y to X.
+Take a state machine that has a loop, i.e. a transition from state X to Y and a transition from state Y to X.
 When creating paths we can keep going back and forth between these two states.
 This leads to an infinite number of paths.
 Obviously, we cannot test all the paths so we need to take a different approach.